Khvarenah: In tradition

-The Kar-namag i Ardashir, a collection of hagiographic legends related to Ardashir, the founder of the Sassanid Empire, includes (4.11.16 and 4.11.22-23) a tale in which Ardashir – who at that point in the story is still a vassal of the Arsacid Parthians – escapes from the court of the last Arsacid king, Ardavan.
+The Karnamag-i Artaxshir-i Papakan, a collection of hagiographic legends related to Ardashir, the founder of the Sasanian Empire, includes (4.11.16 and 4.11.22-23) a tale in which Ardashir – who at that point in the story is still a vassal of the Arsacid Parthians – escapes from the court of the last Arsacid king, Ardavan.
 In the story, Ardashir makes off with much Ardavan's treasure, as well as Ardavan's favourite concubine, and is being chased by Ardavan and his troops.
 On the road, Ardavan and his contingent are overtaken by an enormous ram, which is also following Ardashir.
 Ardavan's religious advisors explain that the ram is the manifestation of the khwarrah of the ancient Iranian kings, which is leaving Ardavan and the Parthians in favor of a new emperor.

-The representation of khwarrah as a ram reappears on Sassanid seals and as an ornament in Sassanid architecture.
+The representation of khwarrah as a ram reappears on Sasanian seals and as an ornament in Sasanian architecture.
 Khwarrah also appears in Sassanian crowns as a bird with a pearl in its beak.
 Depictions of khwarrah as a bird are allusions to the Avestan myth of Yasht 19.35-36, 19.82 in which khvarenah takes the shape of a bird as it leaves Yima (MP: Jamshid), a metamorphosis similar to that of the yazata of victory, Verethragna.
 The crown as a repository of khwarrah is also attested in the Paikuli inscription of Narseh, which describes the punishment meted out to an individual who has been "driven by Ahriman and the devs" to steal khwarrah by placing the crown on the head of a false ruler.
 Another ubiquitous motif in Sassanian art is the symbol of a boar, which is a representation of the protection of the yazata Verethragna (MP: Wahram) given to rulers that hold khwarrah.

 The ring of kingship that appears in Sassanian investiture reliefs is often identified as representing khwarrah.
 This is also the case for the ring held by the bearded figure in the Achaemenid winged sun-disk symbol that is traditionally considered to represent a fravashi (MP: fravahr).
 The Achaemenid winged sun-disk has in its entirety also been occasionally been interpreted as a representation of khvarenah.

-That khwarrah – in addition to its significance as "royal fortune" – also signified "fortune" in a general sense is demonstrated by the use of an Aramaic ideogram GDE in the Middle Persian texts of the Sassanid and post-Sassanid periods.
+That khwarrah – in addition to its significance as "royal fortune" – also signified "fortune" in a general sense is demonstrated by the use of an Aramaic ideogram GDE in the Middle Persian texts of the Sasanian and post-Sasanian periods.
 The custom of using this Aramic ideogram to represent khvarenah is probably inherited from Achaemenid times.